 After a few hours of running like this—the ship humming and vibrating under them, the hull frame groaning with the stress of dragging along the Gnat, and the continual course correction necessitated by running on a single propeller—Percy was feeling the urge to calculate how far they had managed to travel.
 At the navigation table, she measured with the calipers and laid down a string of hashes from the x that marked the spot where they had mated the Gnat.

 Their process was terrifyingly slow.
-With the calipers, Percy spun out the remaining distance to the line she had drawn marking where they would move into the territory of a different—hopefully safer—Authority.
+With the calipers, Percy spun out the remaining distance to the line she had drawn that marked where they would move into the territory of a different—hopefully safer—Authority.
 She estimated they still had something like eight hours to go.
 And that was assuming the demarcation line was at all accurate.
-In addition to just being a rough mark she had laid down from memory, for all she knew the Authorities might have battled or treatied the line into a totally different part of the ocean.
+In addition to just being a rough mark she had laid down from memory, for all she knew, the Authorities might have battled or treatied the line into a totally different part of the ocean.
 They would not be truly safe until they were docked at the depot.
-And even then, who knew what the depot folks would be like.
-Somewhat friendlier to commerce was about all one could hope for with any confidence.
+And even then, who knew what the depot folks would be like?
+Somewhat friendlier to commerce, was about all one could hope for with any confidence.

-After six hours listening to the uninterrupted engine-drone in the darkness, Percy made another pot of coffee, and brought it down to the crew quarters along with a few tin cups tied together with a small bit of wire.
-She used her flashlight to hunt her relief crew out of their respective racks, and forced coffee into them.
-Chips strung curses at her, but as red as Chips’ eyes were they were not even close to the bloodshot droop that Percy was swinging around in her own eyeballs.
+After six hours listening to the uninterrupted engine-drone in the darkness, Percy made another pot of coffee and brought it down to the crew quarters along with a few tin cups tied together with a small bit of wire.
+She used her flashlight to hunt her relief crew out of their respective racks and forced coffee into them.
+Chips strung curses at her, but as red as Chips’ eyes were, they were not even close to the bloodshot droop that Percy was swinging around in her own eyeballs.

 “Chips, go up and relieve Owen at radar.
-Hemi you’re with me at the controls.”
+Hemi, you’re with me at the controls.”
 Shakes had pulled the blackout curtain aside and was peering blearily down at them and their coffee from a top rack.
 “Shakes, you can go back to sleep.”

 “Captain Shakes.
 And no fucking way.
 My boat’s on the fucking line here too.
 I can help y’all drive this fucking conglomeration of scrap.”